confluentinc/event-streaming-patterns/docs/compositional-patterns/pipeline.md

 );
 ```

-We'll also create a table which will contain the current state of all customer events.
+We'll also create a (continuously updated) customers table that will contain the latest profile information about each customer, such as their current home address.

 ```sql
 CREATE TABLE customers (